MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security-solutions.md

 1. On the **App Connectors** page, select the **+** and then select **Amazon Web Services** from the list.

-1. Use a unique name for the connector that includes an identifier for the company and specific AWS account, for example *Contoso-AWS-Account 1*.
+1. Use a unique name for the connector that includes an identifier for the company and specific AWS account, for example *Contoso-AWS-Account1*.

 1. Follow the instructions at [Connect AWS to Microsoft Cloud App Security](/cloud-app-security/connect-aws-to-microsoft-cloud-app-security) to create an appropriate AWS IAM user.